 5. Reaching Into The Future – One of my favorite ways of dealing with the loss of a loved one is to go into the theater of my mind and review, in vivid detail, a past event that occurred with the deceased person and then jump forward into the future and imagine what it’s going to be like when I’m in heaven with that same person.

 To use my father-in-law as an example, one such event was when he picked up a microphone at my daughter’s wedding reception last year and sang a Lebanese love song to her.
 In my mind, I can hear his voice and see the gleam in his eyes.
 I can see his hand gestures and the expression on his face.
 I can see the smile on his wife’s face and the tears in my daughter’s eyes.
 I can hear the roar of the crowd applauding after he finished singing to his granddaughter.

 I then jump forward into the future and see myself in heaven with my father-in-law.
 We are at a glorious celebration and he starts singing a love song to Jesus.
 I can see the smiles on the faces of all my deceased relatives — my grandparents, my younger sister, my cousins.
 Everyone who ever meant anything to me is at the celebration and they all have big smiles on their faces.
 We are all basking in the glory of God.
 In the background is a heavenly choir accompanied by a heavenly orchestra.
 The celebration is at an outdoor arena where colorful birds fill the sky.
 There are mountains and waterfalls in the distance.

 I expect that this is one of the methods that the Blessed Virgin Mary used to deal with her grief and sorrow — visualizing her reunion in heaven with her Divine Son, her relatives, and all the other people who had a relationship with her while they were on Earth.

 We are rational human beings who have the ability to move beyond the loss of a loved one.
-What I have provided for you are several ways in which you can deal with the void that is created by the death of someone you love.
+What I have provided for you are several ways in which you can deal with the void that was created by the death of someone you loved.